-Note: This course is part of the Social Service Certificate Program and may also be taken if not accepted into the program.
-Once available, this will replace part of HUMS 1091 and 1101.
-However HUMS 1091 and 1101 will be accepted in the Social Service Program until HUMS 1611 is available.
-Equipment: Computer with Internet is required.
+Note: This course is part of the Social Service Certificate program but may also be taken by students not in this program.
+Students, in the Social Service Certificate program, who have taken HUMS 1101 (previously SSWP 110) are not required to take HUMS 1611 Equipment: Computer with Internet is required.
 Video camera or webcam, to record interview assignments is required.
-Refer to pages 108-109 or the TRU-OL website.
-Start Date: This paced cohort course is in development, check the Social Service Worker Program webpage for updates.
-Completion: 16 weeks.
+Refer to pages 104-105 or the TRU-OL website.

+Start Date: Refer to the TRU-OL website or contact Students Services Completion: 16 weeks.
 Refer to page 16.

 HUMS 1671

-3 UNIV

-3 UNIV

 PRINT- or WEB-BASED

 6 COL

-Social Service Field Practicum The course was called SSWP 215.
+Social Service Field Practicum

+The course was called SSWP 215.
 An understanding of field practice is a crucial component of social service worker training, as generalist social service workers are exposed to a great variety of problem situations in the course of their duties.
 This course is designed to prepare students for work by providing actual observation and practical acquaintance with social service work in their community.
 A combination of 210 hours of fieldwork and home study helps students to integrate theory and knowledge into their practice.
 Prerequisites: This course is only available to students who have been admitted to the Social Service Worker Certificate program, and who have successfully completed the entrance requirements for admission to the program and all other required courses in the program.
 Note: It is expected that students will complete the practicum hours in a social service agency other than their present place of employment.
 This course was formerly numbered SSWP 107 and 207.

 Equipment: Access to a video camera or webcam is required.
 Computer with Internet is required for the web-based version of this course.
 Refer to page 14 or the TRU-OL website.

 Start Date: Continuous registration.
 Completion: 15 weeks.
 Maximum completion: 30 weeks.
 Varies.

-THOMPSON RIVERS

-HUMS 1771

-WEB-BASED
+1.866.581.3694

-Introduction to First Nations Studies and Human Service Practice
+HUMS 1771 WEB-BASED 3 UNIV Introduction to First Nations Studies and Human Service Practice The course was called HUMS 177.

-3 UNIV

-The course was called HUMS 177.
 This course will introduce students to the historical process of colonization in Canada, and the resulting societal, political, linguistic, spiritual and cultural impacts that are challenging First Nations people today.
 Attention will be paid to understanding the past and working with the present and future within a context of self-government, healing and empowerment.
 A focus will include an introduction to the knowledge, skills and attitudes towards the development of culture and competence and decolonizing practice in the Human Service field.
 Prerequisites: None.

-Note: This course is part of the Social Service Certificate Program and may also be taken as an independent course, if not accepted into the program.
+Note: This course is part of the Social Service Certificate program but may also be taken by students not in this program.
 Equipment: Computer with Internet is required.
-Refer to pages 108-109 or the TRU-OL website.
+Refer to pages 104-105 or the TRU-OL website.
 Start Date: This paced cohort course is in development, check the Social Service Worker Program webpage for updates.
 Completion: 16 weeks.
 Refer to page 16.